 Mississippi landowners and communities may soon be threatened by a tree pest that is one of the most devastating invasive insects ever introduced to North America (Herms and McCullough 2014).
 The emerald ash borer (Agrilus planipennis) (EAB) has killed hundreds of millions of ash (Fraxinus spp.) trees since its introduction to southeast Michigan in the mid-1990s (Siegert et al. 2007).
 Efforts to contain the spread of EAB largely have been unsuccessful, as 25 states currently have confirmed infestations, including Louisiana, Arkansas, and Tennessee.

 EAB larvae are cream-colored and about 1½ inch long when fully grown.
-The key identifiable feature is their flattened, elongate bodies, which are composed of a series of segments shaped like stacked bells or cones.
+The key identifiable feature is their flattened, elongated bodies, which are composed of a series of segments shaped like stacked bells or cones.
 The larvae can be found beneath the bark where they feed on the cambium.

 Signs and Symptoms

 EAB larvae provide an excellent food source for woodpeckers.
 As a result, infested trees typically receive a high degree of damage to their outer bark from woodpeckers attempting to extract EAB larvae.
 Woodpecker damage is an important early detection sign, as it may precede any other visible sign or symptom.
 However, the presence of woodpecker damage does not necessarily indicate the presence of EAB larvae, as woodpeckers also feed on other wood-boring insects.
 If you see extensive woodpecker damage on your ash trees, you should look for galleries beneath the bark to confirm EAB’s presence.